Subscribe to our mailing list

 However, with the city-states of Myanmar in disarray, others from the north came where the Nanzhao had led, attracted by the fertile land and warm climate.
 Amongst these were the ‘Strong Horseman’, or in their own language, the ‘Myanma’.

 It was a couple of centuries later that the city of Bagan became the Bagan Empire.
-Anawrahta, a descendant of Pyusawthi’s and Myanmar’s first ‘Great King’, had seized the throne when still a teenager after killing his cousin in single combat, “his mother’s milk still wet upon his lips.”
+Anawrahta, a descendant of Pyusawthi’s and Myanmar’s first ‘Great King’ (a celebrated Bamar “unifer” and “nation-builder”), had seized the throne when still a teenager after killing his cousin in single combat, “his mother’s milk still wet upon his lips.”
 Anawrahta was to subjugate the surrounding principalities and unify a kingdom which well reflects the borders of modern-day Myanmar.

-The Burmese kings Kyanzittha, Alaungsitu, and Htilominlo lacked the vision of the early Bagan rulers, and in 1273 the King Narathihapate made the crucial error of executing the envoys of Kublai Khan.
-The Mongols eventually saw to the fall of the great Bagan Empire in 1287 (Narathihapate fled south to Pyay where he committed suicide.)
-Shan tribes from the hills to the east rushed in to take control of the low country, while the Mon from the south re-established their own kingdom around Hanthawaddy (modern day Bago).
+However in 1273 King Narathihapate made the crucial error of executing the envoys of Kublai Khan.
+The Mongols eventually saw to the fall of the great Bagan Empire in 1287.
+Narathihapate fled south to Pyay where he committed suicide.

-Bayinnaung was the second Great King of Myanmar and upon coming to power set about reconquering the land Tabinshweti had lost.
-Bayinnaung brought fire and sword to every renegade city, town and village, wielding the country together by force as well as reaching deep into Laos and the Kingdom of Siam (Thailand).
 One historian described Bayinnaung’s life as ‘the greatest explosion of human energy ever seen in Burma.’
-Schoolboys in Myanmar read of his conquests as those in the West do of Julius Caesar and Mark Antony, and largely from Bayinnaung comes the ensuing belief that a strong unified Myanmar requires its rulers to have a firm, weapon-wielding hand.
+Schoolboys in Myanmar read of his conquests as those in the West do of Julius Caesar and Mark Antony.
+The legend of Bayinnaung feeds into the ensuing belief that a strong unified Myanmar requires iron-fisted rule.

 For the Mon, their long held dreams of their own empire were sundered forever.
 The destruction of Mon-speaking society in the south not only doused the chances of another uprising but also led to a more compact ethnic nationalism throughout the Ayeyarwady Delta.